ryanmalani/workshops/exercises/svelte-app-exercise/README.md

 # Deploying Svelte App into [UDS Core](https://uds.defenseunicorns.com/core/)
-This exercise will lead you through building and deploying a Svelte UI application zarf package.
+This exercise will lead you through building and deploying a Svelte UI application using zarf package.

 This package will consist of